 Quantae res vitae placent, tanto beatior eris.

-These words, though not in Latin, were said to me by my father when I was 8 years old.
-He was taking a nap, and something like NASCAR was on TV.
+These words, although not in Latin, were said to me by my father when I was 8 years old.
+He was taking a nap, and NASCAR was on TV.
 I asked him several times to change the channel because the cars were just going around and around in circles.
 It was boring, and besides, I wanted him to wake up and watch TV with me.
 He said to me half asleep, “Emmy, darling, the more things in life you like, the happier you will be.”
 He didn’t mean to make a philosophical statement, but I thought about it for the rest of my life.

 I live in Houston with my husband, two boys, two dogs and a cat.
 If you want to know more about me, you can always email me at elibrarian [at] hotmail [dot] com.